Clone QREF repo (you can use HTTP link as well)

 pip install .

-Using JSON schema for validating data in QREF format
+Using JSON schema for data validation

 generate_program_schema